Lots of interesting water pools

 The new pivot blocks compared to old style.

-View from Lloyd & Heather's
+View from Lloyd and Heather's home

 The next day Geoff and Vickie arrived and we spent most of the afternoon chatting before going to the Streaky Bay Hotel for a great meal.
 On the walk back Heather took us on a tour of town and a visit to their Daughter Ursula & Son In Law Dion's home.
 A beautiful old style limestone home that was once a Hospital, they have modernised it but kept all the character the buildings of this era had.
 Dion is a bit of a legend in the district as we found out when we saw a huge set of Great White Shark jaws hanging in their home.
 At the local Shell Roadhouse there is a large display of the newspaper clippings and photographs along with a replica of the 5.5mt Shark that Dion caught when he was 21 years of age on 28lb line, even though it was the largest recorded capture it was not recognized as the leader line had stretched, what that has to do with it i don't know.